"New Measurement of Export Participation in U.S. Manufacturing", 2023, with Aaron Flaaen and Nitya Pandalai-Nayar

-"The US, Economic News, and the Global Financial Cycle", 2020, with Niklas Kroner, under review
+"The US, Economic News, and the Global Financial Cycle", 2020, with Niklas Kroner, Revision requested by the Review of Economic Studies

 Previously titled "What does high frequency identification tell us about the transmission and synchronization of business cycles?"

-"The Long and the Short (Run) of Trade Elasticities", 2019, with Andrei Levchenko and Nitya Pandalai-Nayar, under review
+"The Long and the Short (Run) of Trade Elasticities", 2019, with Andrei Levchenko and Nitya Pandalai-Nayar, Conditionally accepted at the American Economic Review

 Winner of the 2016-2017 Lamfalussy Fellowship